 - Can you work at times when your children are being cared for elsewhere?

-- Which professional tasks can you delegate without a guilty conscience?
+- What professional tasks can you do without a guilty conscience? delegate?

 - What are your weekend plans?

 - What kind of activities can you plan alone with your children?